axelvaldez/radical-companies/_posts/2024/2024-01-15-growing-with-renchilada.markdown

   </ul>

 <h1>Staffing</h1>
-  <p>rEnchila is going to staff up with underrepresented people as co-owners (<em>e.g.</em>, brown people, black people, single mothers, ex-felons, etc).</p>
+  <p>rEnchila is going to staff up with underrepresented people (<em>e.g.</em>, brown people, black people, single mothers, ex-felons, etc) as co-owners.</p>

 <h1>rEnchilada</h1>
- <p>Jose&rsquo;s idea was to unify the sales evidence-based process into a Sales Stack.
-That leads to revenue growth with minimal fuzz and less expensive than doing it piecemeal which is the way that is offered now or hiring a Sales team.</p>
+ <p>Jose&rsquo;s idea was to unify the sales process into a Sales Stack, an evidence-based process, revenue growth with minimal fuzz and less expensive than doing it pieceme as it is done today</p>
  <p>Our teaam,</p>
  <ul>
   <li>Gets leads</li>
-  <li>Our Sales Development Reps (SDRs) builds a relatuionship with these leads
+  <li>Builds a relationship with these leads</li>
-  <li>It calls these leads or emailing them</li?
+  <li>Calls these leads or emailing them</li>
-  <li>They qualify them as <span class="iquo">ready to buy now.</span></li>
+  <li>Qualifies them as &ldquo;ready to buy&rdquo;, schedule them for future contact,  &ldquo;wrong target.&rdquo;</span></li>
  </ul>
  <p>Big companies may do all of this in-house without a process.
 Smaller companies contract for each piece.
 But there is still the <em>no process</em>> problem.
 Jose&rsquo;s came with the idea is to unify all of that into a single process that flows.
 We work this process and then we work with our cstomers so they can learn it.</p>